The WoW Factor – TAO LP 3

-The Wow Factor, is the expression of amazement, wonder and when nothing else can be said.
-To me, it is the highest achievement, when the mind cannot grasp, while the heart has been touched, and the imagination sparked by your art work.
+The Wow Factor is the expression of amazement when nothing else can be said.
+To me, it is the highest achievement, when the mind cannot grasp what happened.
+It is when the heart has been touched, and the imagination sparked by your artwork.

 So what is the recipe to reach this wowness?